groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/search-for-embedded-and-encrypted-objects-in-metadata-signatures/search-for-encrypted-text-in-metadata-signatures.md

 url: signature/net/search-for-encrypted-text-in-metadata-signatures
 title: Search for encrypted text in Metadata signatures
 weight: 4
-description:  This article explains how to search for encrypted text electronic signatures in the document metadata.
-This topic contains example of using standard encryption and search for encrypted text in the document metadata with further decryption by GroupDocs.Signature API.
+description: " This article explains how to search for encrypted text electronic signatures in the document metadata.
+This topic contains example of using standard encryption and search for encrypted text in the document metadata with further decryption by GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False